AriFordsham/GHCWiki/pattern-synonyms/implementation.md

   constructor wrapper.

-Pattern synonym occurances in patterns are turned into `ConPatOut`s just like regular constructor matches. `ConPatOut` has been changed to store a `ConLike` instead of a `DataCon`; the `ConLike` type is simply the sum of `DataCon` and `PatSyn`.
+Pattern synonym occurrences in patterns are turned into `ConPatOut`s just like regular constructor matches. `ConPatOut` has been changed to store a `ConLike` instead of a `DataCon`; the `ConLike` type is simply the sum of `DataCon` and `PatSyn`.